DIANet: Dense-and-Implicit Attention Network: Ablation Study

-When we use $sigmoid$ in the output layer of DIA-LSTM, an increasing number of stacking DIA-LSTM modules does not necessarily lead to performance improvement but may lead to considerable performance degradation.
-However, when we choose $tanh$, the situation is different.
+When we use sigmoid in the output layer of LSTM, the increasing number of stacking LSTM cells does not necessarily lead to performance improvement but may lead to performance degradation.
+However, when we choose tanh, the situation is different.
 It suggest that, through the stacking of LSTM cells, the scale of the information flow among them is changed, which may effect the performance.